‘Shock, Desolation, Disappointment’ : Russian, Ukraine Natives on Big Island React to War

-Alexander Sidelev, a native of Saint Petersburg, Russia, and whose family is ethnically Russian and Ukrainian mixed, now lives in Hawaiian Beaches.
+A native of Saint Petersburg, Russia, who wished to remain anonymous and whose family is ethnically Russian and Ukrainian mixed, now lives in Hawaiian Beaches.
 He heard about the invasion while checking social media Wednesday night as he was just about to sit down for dinner.

 He was one person who expected something to escalate.

-“Too many indicators were lit up prior,” Sidelev told Big Island Now.
+“Too many indicators were lit up prior,” he said.
 “Still, even if you expect a war, you are shook when you hear it.”

 He is saddened by the unnecessary loss of life and prays that the conflict ends as quickly as possible.

-“As a Christian, I condemn all war,” Sidelev said.
+“As a Christian, I condemn all war,” he said.
 “Many of my compatriots feel the same way; there are anti-war protests in Saint Petersburg and Moscow.”

-His mother, Olga Sidelev, who also now lives in Hawaiian Beaches, said she feels anxious, sad and worried about what’s happening in her homeland.
+His mother, who also wished to remain anonymous and now lives in Hawaiian Beaches, said she feels anxious, sad and worried about what’s happening in her homeland.

-“I am crying just watching the new(s),” she told Big Island Now.
+“I am crying just watching the new(s),” she said.
 “However, I feel that the current situation is the failure of the world diplomacy.”

 “I cannot see more people die,” she said.
 “Because all of them are my people.
 Russian, Ukrainian, American soldiers — they are my people.
 Having a son of that age, I do not want them to die.
 And now I am crying again.”